benfulcher/ResearchResources/pages/SydneyTips.md

 From the terminal, walk towards Manly beach, grabbing fish and chips and eating on the beach.
 Have a swim, a couple beers at a beachside brewery, then ferry back for a drink at Circular Quay: Opera Bar for the views of the harbor, or a cocktail at Bulletin Place for cosy vibes.
 While around Circular Quay, you can also slot in some time at the Museum of Contemporary Art (MCA), Circular Quay, which for the cost of a coffee on the top floor, you can get some of the best elevated views of the harbor.
-If you're near Wynyard, I always enjoy Uncle Ming's for a whiskey and apple.
+If you're near Wynyard, I always enjoy a whiskey and apple at Uncle Ming's :)

 ### Classic walks